COMS4115-orlang/orlang/Lambda/README.md

     f (g x 2 - 3) ((\z -> z + 1) y)
   ```

-- **Type System**: We have implemented a very basic Hindly-Milner type system via Algorithm W. We can infer
+- **Type System**: We have implemented a variant of the Hindly-Milner type system via Algorithm W. We can infer
-  types and check for type errors.
-Do support this, we have also implemented a `unification` module.
+  types and check for type errors at compilation time.
+To support this, we have implemented a `unification` module.
+  In particular, our implementation obeys the limitation of HM that polymorphism can only be introduced via `let`
+  bindings (i.e. let polymorphism), with every other construct - lambdas, most importantly - being monomorphic.
+Additionally,
+  a name introduced recursively via let polymorphism must be used monomorphically within its definition, with polymorphism allowed only
+  afterwards.

-- **Type Annotations**: We support type annotations, which is incorporated into our HM type system.
+- **Type Annotations**: We support type annotations, which are incorporated into our HM type system.
+Our type annotation
+  mechansim is slightly different from OCaml/Haskell in the following ways: (a) we allow annotation of top-level let-bindings
+  via the `val` keywords and annotation of expressions via the `:` operator (whose precedence is defined in our parser) - see example below; in
+  particular, Orlang does not allow the inline type annotation of names introduced via `let` (e.g. `let x : int = ...` is not allowed)
+  (b) all type annotations are monomorphic, and are maximally generalized in the context of let-bindings; this means that, in the context of
+  let-bindings, type annotations assume maximal polymorphism, whereas, in any other case, they remain monomorphic (c) any type annotation is
+  valid as long as it can be unified with its inferred type, even if it is more general than the most general unifier.

   ```
   val add : Int -> Int -> Int
   let add x y = (x : Int) + (y : Int)